-What is Prescriptive Analytics?
+What is prescriptive analytics?

-Whereas descriptive analytics offers BI insights into what has happened, and predictive analytics focuses on forecasting possible outcomes, prescriptive analytics aims to find the best solution given a variety of choices.
+Descriptive analytics offers BI insights into what has happened, and predictive analytics focuses on forecasting possible outcomes, prescriptive analytics aims to find the best solution given a variety of choices.
 Additionally, the field also empowers companies to make decisions based on optimizing the result of future events or risks, and provides a model to study them.

 See it in action: